-In the Vivado IDE, the simulator GUI opens after successfully parsing and compiling the design (figure below).
+In the Vivado IDE, the simulator GUI opens after successfully parsing and compiling the design as shown in the following figure.
 By default, the top-level HDL objects display in the Waveform window.

 Conclusion

 In this lab, you have created a new Vivado[®] Design Suite project, added HDL design sources, added IP from the Xilinx[®] IP catalog and generated IP outputs needed for simulation, and then run behavioral simulation on the elaborated RTL design.